-- CSDI 310: Clinical Methods is reserved for students who have achieved a CSD grade-point average of 3.2 or higher, a grade of B or higher in CSDI 301 and CSDI 306, and who receive permission from the program coordinator.
+- CSDI 310: Clinical Methods is reserved for students who have achieved a minimum CSD grade-point average of 3.2, a minimum grade of B in CSDI 301 and CSDI 306, and who receive permission from the program coordinator.
 Students registered for CSDI 310 must complete 25 hours of guided and documented clinical observations, complete a federal criminal background check, present current CPR certification, and successfully complete other mandated pre-clinical requirements.

 - CSDI 355: Clinical Practicum (2 credit hours)

-- CSDI 355: Clinical Practicum is reserved for students who have completed CSDI 310: Clinical Methods and obtained a grade of B or better and who receive permission from the program coordinator.
+- CSDI 355: Clinical Practicum is reserved for students who have completed CSDI 310: Clinical Methods and obtained a minimum grade of B and who receive permission from the program coordinator.

 Transfer students must meet the same requirements for admission to and completion of the CSD major.
 A minimum of 15 credit hours in the major must be taken at Saint Xavier University.